keith/LoginItemTest/readme.md

 	This code finds your main application, determines it's binary executable(required to launch the application within the sandbox)	 opens your application, then quits
 4. That's it.

+### Deploy

+The last thing you should do when deploying your application for yourself or to the Mac App store is remove your Helper app from the Archived items.
+Do this by navigating to the Target of your HelperApp -> Build Settings -> Skip Install and set Yes for Release.
+Apple provides more information [here](http://developer.apple.com/library/ios/#documentation/ToolsLanguages/Conceptual/Xcode4UserGuide/DistApps/DistApps.html).

 ### Other stuff
 A special thanks to [Alex Zielenski](https://twitter.com/#!/alexzielenski) for [StartAtLoginController](https://github.com/alexzielenski/StartAtLoginController).
 Also [Delite Studio](http://www.delitestudio.com/2011/10/25/start-dockless-apps-at-login-with-app-sandbox-enabled/) for an article on the topic.
 Unfortunately it didn't include everything.